 From 6 April 2024

-For deaths from 6 April 2024, the payment of a D B L S D B / U F L S D B is always an R B C E provided the benefits have not already been tested against the LTA.
+The payment of a D B L S D B / U F L S D B is always an R B C E provided the benefits have not already been tested against the LTA.
 Payment only reduces the L S D B A if it is paid tax free.

-An R B C E statement must be provided to the deceased member’s personal representative.
+Following a member’s death, you must provide certain information to the member’s personal representatives if you pay a DBLSDB or an UFLSDB.
+You must provide the information below automatically within three months of the final payment being made:

+the amount of each relevant lump sum death benefit

+the payment date, and

+amount of the member’s LSDBA used up by each relevant lump sum death benefit.

 The personal representative remains responsible for calculating and reporting any tax due in respect of the L S D B A.

-Benefits crystallised before 6 April 2024
+If the personal representatives request the information below you must provide it within two months of receiving the request:

+the name and address of the scheme and scheme administrator

+the relevant reference number where the deceased member was relying on a lifetime allowance protection

+the name, address, date of birth and national insurance number of each individual (if any) to whom a relevant lump sum death benefit has been paid or will be paid from the LGPS.

+Transitional lump sum death benefits

-A D B L S D B / U F L S D B is not an RBCE if the member crystallised their benefits before 6 April 2024.
-For example, where a member took payment of an LGPS pension on 30 October 2022 and dies on 30 June 2025, payment of the death grant would not be an RBCE because the benefits have already been tested against the LTA.
+A D B L S D B / U F L S D B is not an RBCE if the member crystallised the benefits before 6 April 2024.
+For example, where a member took payment of an LGPS pension on 30 October 2022 and dies on 30 June 2025, payment of the death grant in relation to those benefits would not be an RBCE because the benefits have already been tested against the LTA.
+This is called a transitional lump sum death benefit.

 In these circumstances, the payment of a D B L S D B / U F L S D B will not reduce the deceased member’s LSDBA and there is no requirement to inform the personal representatives of the payment.